 - Skin care – advice on being ‘sun smart’ and help reduce the risk of skin cancer

 - Leisure safety – information and advice on water safety, camping and fireworks

-The top ways for staying safe are to:
+The top ways for staying safe when any heat arrives are to:

 - look out for others, especially older people, young children and babies and those with underlying health conditions

 - close curtains on rooms that face the sun to keep indoor spaces cooler and remember it may be cooler outdoors than indoors

 - drink plenty of water as sugary, alcoholic and caffeinated drinks can make you more dehydrated

 - never leave anyone in a closed, parked vehicle, especially infants, young children or animals

 - try to keep out of the sun between 11am to 3pm

 - take care and follow local safety advice, if you are going into the water to cool down